AndyJacobBarth/Problems/Kattis/knightpacking/knightpacking.md

 |  | --> |♞|
 +--+     +--+
 ```
-Here, a `.` represents an empty spot and `x` represents a knight.
+Forgive the ASCII art, there's plenty more to come.
 For this $1 \times 1$ setup, it's clear only one knight can be placed, and therefore player one wins.
 ```
 +--+--+     +--+--+
 |  |  |     |♞|♞|